 After plugging in and working it via a pedalboard, there is no such thing as additional noise.
-The piezo pickup is kind of harsh on the high end, so with using a band EQ controls pedal to roll off the highs, you may be in the proper spot.
+The piezo pickup is kind of harsh on the high end, so by using a band EQ controls pedal to roll off the highs, you may be in the proper spot.

 - Basswood body